Hi, I’m Kelly

-- Get my book here: Real Food for Rookies!
+- My book is available here: Real Food for Rookies!

-- Advertising information — If you are inquiring about advertising on this site or sponsorship opportunities, please email me with “ADVERTISING” in the subject line and request a media kit with stats, rates, and availability: Kelly@KellytheKitchenkop.com.
+- Advertising information — If you are inquiring about advertising on this site or sponsorship opportunities, please email me with “ADVERTISING” in the subject line along with a brief idea of how you'd like to work together and I'll get back to you with rates and availability: Kelly@KellytheKitchenkop.com.

 - Reader Questions — click here

-- Information on Guest Posting (Note: I do not accept posts from content writers so please do not email me.)
+- Information on Guest Posting (I do not accept posts from content writers so please don't email me.)

 The Power of Real Food

 I know you want to feel better and get better.
-You want to feed your family well without breaking the bank or sacrificing all of your precious time.
+You want to feed your family well without breaking the bank or sacrificing all of your time.
 You want to know how to make a healthy lifestyle work without becoming a slave to it.
-I can’t wait to help you learn about the power of real food.
+I can’t wait to help you learn about the power of real food and natural living.

 The Kitchen Kop Community

 I created the Kelly the Kitchen Kop blog to support your real food lifestyle — getting there, or getting out of a rut.
 You really can attain a clean diet that nourishes you the way food is meant to nourish.
 You can feel the well-being your body and mind are meant to feel.
 Any real foodie will tell you that this lifestyle can make all the difference in your life and in the lives of those you love!
 Whatever your experience level with traditional food choices, you will find support and resources here.
-I can’t wait to help you move along on your journey without pressure or judgment.
-To explore the services and resources available to lead you to great food and vibrant health, visit the Kop Shop.
-There you’ll find access to classes, books, consultations, and more.
+I can't wait to help you move along on your journey without pressure or judgment.
+Click here and see all that's available to help you when you sign up for Kitchen Kop emails — there you'll find a whole library of videos, free printables, and more.

 How did I become a Kitchen Kop?
 After a long-time love affair with convenience foods, I discovered the Weston A. Price Foundation in 2004 and was FLOORED at what I learned about our food supply and how it was making us sick, causing our kids to misbehave or struggle with learning, and often making us infertile, too.
 The changes I made weren't always easy, but they transformed our family.
 We're now much healthier and rarely sick.
 Experiencing firsthand the power of real food, I began passionately researching how to eat and live better.
 On January 1st, 2008, I launched Kelly the Kitchen Kop, a blog that I strive to keep upbeat and entertaining, yet packed with information that is quite often politically incorrect.
 I've enjoyed drawing from my family’s experiences with Real Food in order to share knowledge and inspiration to eat and live better.
 I especially love interacting with all of you these past years, and I've learned so much from you, too!
 Read more about my “food conversion” here.